riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 ### Configure the Aternity OpenTelemetry Collector with your CustomerID & SaaS Analysis Server Host

-Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example in a folder `Tech-Community/102-opentelemetry-spring-demo-app`
+Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example in the directory `Tech-Community/102-opentelemetry-spring-demo-app`

 Edit the YAML file docker-compose.yml and in the *tracing-server* section, replace the following tokens with the information from step [1] and save:
 1. `${ATERNITY_CUSTOMER_ID}`